NaveenKaliannan/guide-to-good-software/DNS.md

 DNS is used to covert the human readbale names (google.com) to IP addresss.
 PC or Laptop uses addresses IPv4/IPv6
 Names are convenient for humans
-When you type google.com in web browser, the device asks DNS for IP address of the google.com.
+When you type google.com in web browser, the device asks DNS server for IP address of the google.com.

 increasing end-users connected to the Internet leads to the exhaustion of IPv4 addresses.
 This is the reason why IP version 6 is introduced.